lviens/2020_Autocorrelations/README.md

-# Python codes to compute noise autocorrelation functions (ACFs)
+# Python codes to compute noise autocorrelation functions (ACFs) and image the Kanto Basin, Japan

 The manuscript has been submitted for publication, a pre-print version is available here.